 Traditional policy approaches have failed to catalyze significant and lasting change for many complex social problems, such as homelessness, justice involvement and reentry, and educational achievement.
-Social innovation, which is an iterative, inclusive process using innovation frameworks to achieve more effective and just solutions to solve complex social problems, provides an alternative to traditional problem solving approaches.
+Social innovation, which is an iterative, inclusive process that intends to generate more effective and just solutions to solve complex social problems, provides an alternative to traditional problem solving approaches.
 The Price Center conducts research on all aspects of social innovation, which offers both new processes and new models for solving society’s most persistent social challenges.

-This draws together ideas about the next generation of SIBs that will be better placed to deliver more innovative approaches & act as positive disruptors in local public services.
+This paper draws together ideas about the next generation SIBs that will be better placed to deliver more innovative approaches and act as positive disruptors in public services.

 Evaluating Teachers in the Big Easy: How Organizational Context Shapes Policy Responses in New Orleans

 Although multiple-measure teacher evaluation systems have gained popularity in the United States, few studies have examined their implementation or how they are shaped by organizational context.
 New Orleans provides a strategic case to examine the enactment of a state teacher … Continue reading